GCDigitalFellows/GCDRI_databases/sections/10-pyplussql-pseudo.md

 # return a list of records from the database that are from the place name
 ```

 2\.
-Import the sqlite3 library, connect to the database, and create a cursor object (don't worry about this last part)
+Import the sqlite3 library, connect to the database, and create a cursor object.
+(Don't worry about this last part!)

 ```Python
 # import sqlite3 library